thung19/em-scraper/DEV_NOTES.md

 8/6
 - Added filtration for articles that cover the same story but have different URLS
 - Think there is an issue with grabbing the content.
 Potentially grabs the first <p> tag which may not contain text
+- Broke down massive get_content method into smaller sub methods

+8/7
+- Title match does not seem to always work.
+It picks first <h1> tag so thats probably why
+- Filters out articles which do not have related titles.
+(Just to be safe)

+Ongoing issues:
+- Fix content collection method to properly record article contents
+- Fix title collection method to always record proper title
+- Get some sort of summarizer
+- Get way to email out reports
+- Get way to have this run from the cloud